jaeyounglee978/jaeyounglee978.github.io/index.md

 <small>Main keywords: Python, Data Processing Pipelines</small>

  - Bepro Camera Data Processing
-   - Managed a system that automatically starts recording based on registered soccer schedules, sending data to the video pipeline for customer-facing video creation
+   - Managed a system that automatically starts recording based on registered football match schedules, sending data to the video pipeline for customer-facing video creation
    - Refactored existing script logic for functional modularization; introduced multiprocessing and multithreading for system efficiency.
    - Developed a new recording system for new camera devices operating on Ubuntu-based systems.
    - Experience with HLS video format, and logging for debugging and error tracing.